 I recently came across your site.
 Great work!
 I liked your blog post on [THEIR AWESOME WORK], good tips.

-I know that you accept guest posts on your site, so I’m reaching out to pitch a topic that I think would resonate with your audience being myself a [FITNESS] blogger.
+I came to know that you accept guest posts on your site, so I’m reaching out to pitch a topic that I think would resonate with your audience.
+I myself is a [FITNESS] blogger.